My research focuses on

 student at Northwestern University)

-Sierra Thompson, University of Oregon
+Sierra Thompson, University of Oregon (BS completed at

 Heather Shattuck-Faegre (now a graduate student at